Call our free Dementia Helpline 0800 888 6678

 Donate

-• a fundraising guide, as well as advice, hints and tips to maximise donations
+• a fundraising guide plus fundraising advice, hints and tips in the build-up to the event

-• a range of Dementia UK fundraising materials (collection buckets, posters, balloons, etc) to make your fundraising events pop
+• a range of Dementia UK fundraising materials (collection buckets, posters, balloons etc) to make any events you hold look amazing

-Every penny you raise will help our dementia specialist Admiral Nurses provide a lifeline to more families facing dementia – and we’re here to support you every step of the way.
+Every penny you raise from your event will help our dementia specialist Admiral Nurses provide a lifeline to more families facing dementia – and we’re here to support you every step of the way.

 Fundraising ideas

-Organising additional fundraising activities alongside taking part in the TCS London Marathon MyWay will help you smash your goal.
+Organising another fundraising activity alongside your main challenge will help you smash your goal.
 Here are some ideas:

-• create a sponsored playlist, where supporters donate to add their choice of song to the soundtrack for your run
+• Create a sponsored playlist for your event, where supporters donate to add their choice of song

 Your fundraising welcome pack

-Once you’ve signed up, we’ll send you a fundraising welcome pack that’s full of advice on how to meet – and beat – your target.
+Once you’ve signed up for your challenge, we’ll send you a fundraising welcome pack that’s full of advice on how to meet – and beat – your target.

 JustGiving